dlsc-software-consulting-gmbh/WorkbenchFX/README.md

   - all ' ' spaces replaced with '-' hyphens
   - uppercase letters converted to lowercase

+    Setting the LOGGER level to debug will print each modules tab- and tile-ID as soon as they are set:
+    - Set Tab-ID of '(MODULE NAME)' to: '(TAB ID)'
+    - Set Tile-ID of '(MODULE NAME)' to: '(TILE ID)'

-for further information we refer to the Javadoc `WorkbenchUtils.convertToId()`
+For further information we refer to the Javadoc `WorkbenchUtils.convertToId()`

 `id` example: